« State-specific resources Minnesota

 Possible Exceptions, Special Circumstances, and Caveats in Minnesota

-Owner Occupied Residential: Notice is required if the project is for an owner-occupied dwelling.
+Owner occupied residential: Notice is required if the project is for an owner-occupied dwelling.

 Residential: Residential projects of fewer than 5,000 square feet or owner-occupied dwellings trigger special preliminary notice requirements.